logankopas/tkdkop.github.io/content/about/index.md

         name = 'About Me'
 +++

-## About Me
+# About Me

-Hi, my name is Logan.
-I work with computers and I have 4 pets.
+Hi, my name is Logan, and you're reading my personal blog.

+I describe myself as a software generalist, and I spend my time tending to plants and hiking with my dogs.

+## Socials

+You can reach me on Bluesky [@space-raccoons.bsky.social](https://bsky.app/profile/space-raccoons.bsky.social) or [via email](mailto:logan@flatland.ai).